Mamma Mia! Here We Go Again Review Roundup: A Catapulting Role for Lily James

 Mamma Mia!
 Here We Go Again hits theaters July 20, but a few lucky viewers have already gotten a sneak peek of the musical's sequel.

-In the new movie, Sophie (played by Amanda Seyfried) seeks to honor her now-deceased mother (Meryl Streep) by re-launching the matriarch's hotel.
+In the new movie, Sophie (played by Amanda Seyfried) seeks relaunch the hotel owned by her mother (Meryl Streep).
 She's also discovered that she's pregnant.

 Her friends and family—including her grandmother (Cher) and three possible fathers (Pierce Brosnan, Stellan Skarsgård and Colin Firth)—travel to the Greek island of Kalokairi to celebrate the launch.